tomswift98/tex/main.md

 - *f* = flowing, or actual process conditions.
 	- These are the conditions actually in the pipe.
 - *c* = calibration conditions, a special case.
-	- These are the conditions, flowing or base, that appear on an orifice data sheet, that reference the condit
+	- These are the conditions, flowing or base, that appear on an orifice data sheet, that reference the process conditions used to size the orifice.

 ## Table of Symbols
 $q_m$ is mass flow across the orifice